AlgoMaster Logo

 Test35:00 - 45:0010 minTrace through examples, fix bugs, discuss follow-ups

-These aren’t strict rules.
-Some problems need a bit more time upfront, others less.
+These ranges aren't strict.
+Some problems need more time upfront, others less.
+The two anchoring constraints are:

-• You don’t start coding without a clear plan
+• Coding does not start without a clear plan.

 Phase 1: Understand (Minutes 0-5)